 If the price of the stock increased instead, then it wouldn’t make sense to exercise the option.
 For instance, if the stock price increased to $55, then you wouldn’t want to sell the stock for $45.
 In this situation, your loss is limited at S$15.

-If the price of IBM stock declines, however, your potential loss is again large.
+If the price of the stock declines, however, your potential loss can be very large.
 Let’s say the underlying stock declines to S$30 per share.
-Since this is S$15 below the exercise price, you would lose total of S$15 minus the S$15 of premium you charged, which nets out to S$0.
-If the stock price fell even further, you would have a loss as the premium would not be enough to offset the difference between the stock price and the exercise price.
+Since this is S$15 below the exercise price, you would lose a total of S$15 minus the S$15 premium, which nets out to S$0.
+If the stock price fell even further, you would be in the red as the premium would not be enough to offset the difference between the stock price and the exercise price.

 How to Buy Options

-Also, a bigger gap between the strike price and current stock price will impact the premium you pay.
-For example, if you want to buy a call option for a stock that is currently at S$50, it’ll be more expensive to buy an option with a strike price of S$51 than to buy one with a strike price of S$60.
-When strike price is so close to underlying stock’s price, it’s easier to make money on the option, and hence the seller will demand a higher premium.
+The price gap between the strike price and current stock price will also impact the premium.
+If, for example, you want to buy a call option for a stock that is currently at S$50, it will be more expensive to buy an option with a strike price of S$51 than to buy an option with a strike price of S$60.

 - Call options: Profit = Price of Underlying Asset – Exercise Price – Option Premium

 - Put options: Profit = Exercise Price – Price of Underlying Asset – Option Premium

 What Are The Benefits of Options Trading

 It is important to have a clear understanding of how options can add to your investment plan before trading them.